The following is a list of definitions of commonly used Weather Terms. For a more comprehensive list please check out www.weather.com/glossary.

 WIND CHILL INDEX

 The calculation of temperature that takes into consideration the effects of wind and temperature on the human body.
 Describes the average loss of body heat and how the temperature feels.
 This is not the actual air temperature.
-For an example, check out the wind chill chart.

 The direction from which the wind is blowing.
 For example, an easterly wind is blowing from the east, not toward the east.
 It is reported with reference to true north, or 360 degrees on the compass, and expressed to the nearest 10 degrees, or to one of the 16 points of the compass (N, NE, etc.).